7.4 Domestic Violence and Abuse

 The professional should share information with relevant multi-agency professionals, convene or attend a multi-agency Family Support Process meeting and consider what their own agency can contribute as part of any multi-agency Family Support Process interventions.
 A child in this situation will have additional needs, as defined within Family Support Process.
 The child/ren and their parents are likely to need family support interventions offered by more than one agency, which are co-ordinated by a Lead Professional.
 The intervention and support may also include Children’s Social Care Services planning via a Section 17 Children in Need Assessment.

-Planning at Level 2 must also include safety planning for the child/ren and victim and consideration of referral to an appropriate resource for the perpetrator if there is willingness to engage with services to address abusive behaviour.
+Planning at Level 2 must also include Signs of Safety, safety planning for the child/ren and victim and consideration of referral to an appropriate resource for the perpetrator if there is willingness to engage with services to address abusive behaviour.